sddeno/Citadel-Shopping-app/README.md

 - PayLater Options: Experience flexibility with PayLater services such as Amazon Pay, ePayLater, Kotak Mahindra Bank, and others.

-**Scalable Architecture**: Citadel  is engineered to scale effortlessly, ensuring a smooth experience for users, regardless of the demand.
+**Scalable Architecture**: Citadel  is engineered to scale effortlessly, ensuring a smooth experience for users, regardless of the demand. <br>
-**Reliability**: Trust in a stable and reliable platform that consistently delivers optimal performance.
+**Reliability**: Trust in a stable and reliable platform that consistently delivers optimal performance. <br>
-**Comprehensive Authentication**: From personalized logins to anonymous browsing, Citadel  provides a flexible authentication system catering to diverse user preferences.
+**Comprehensive Authentication**: From personalized logins to anonymous browsing, Citadel  provides a flexible authentication system catering to diverse user preferences. <br>
-**Complete Shopping Suite**: Explore, add to cart, mark favorites, and securely checkout—all in one seamless app.
+**Complete Shopping Suite**: Explore, add to cart, mark favorites, and securely checkout—all in one seamless app. <br>